Homepage > Education and Learning > Schools > Find a School > School Search

 Some pupils require targeted intervention.
 These are planned onto a provision map and interventions are delivered by Teaching Assistants.
 Interventions may include small group or individual work.

 A wide range of interventions are provided for all areas of SEND and may involve bespoke packages or a programme developed and personalised specifically for a student or group of students.
-Current interventions include Nessy (computer pro-gramme); Precision Teaching (helping children with spelling High Frequency words) Handwriting (through the Letterjoin programme), RWI Fresh Start, RWI 1:1 and Numbersense Maths.
+Current interventions include Nessy (computer programme); Precision Teaching (helping children with spelling High Frequency words) Handwriting (through the Letterjoin programme), RWI Fresh Start, RWI 1:1 Tutoring and Numbersense Maths.

 Additional support may be offered for homework, touch typing, handwriting, counselling, revision support, mind mapping, self-esteem, lunch time and break time support, meet and greet in the morning and spaces allocated around the school if children need space to relax or regulate their emotions.